matt783/rollup/proof-generator/README.md

 # Proof Service
-Service used to generate Zero Knowledge proofs (zkSNARK) using hardware acceleration.
+API server used to integrate [cusnark](https://github.com/iden3/cusnarks) for generating proofs using GPU acceleration.

-## Compile the circuit
-1. cd into proof-generator/src/circuit
-2. edit compiler.js to specify the number of maximum transactions and the levels of the tree that wil use the circuit
-3. run: `node --max_old_space_size=4000 compiler.js`.

 ## API